cpedro/youtube_subscription_search/README.md

 Searches all of your subscrptions for new videos, since the last time the program was run, or since 3 days ago.
-If any videos were found, it will add them to you "Watch later" playlist.
+If any videos were found, it will add them to your "Watch later" playlist.

 ## Requirements
 To make sure you have all requirements: